RustinCassiem/SecureShellBot/README.md

 - Choose a sudo user to execute commands as
 - Run predefined commands on the server
 - View command results within Telegram
+- Community edition doesnt have the web app which can edit,add and display server states

 ## Features